yegor256/blog/static/books.md

   * Attend a conference where I'm speaking.
 In most cases I have a few books with me.
 If I don't, you just [email me](mailto:shop@yegor256.com) later and attach a photo of your conference badge.
 The price in that case will be **$20.00** plus shipment, which in most cases is $7.00.
+This discount is effective only during 14 days after the conference.

   * You can buy a book for its full price on Amazon and then write a blog post _and_ an Amazon review (both honest, not